adriatic/tandem/docs/01-how-to/2-debug/01-chrome/01-setup.md

 ---

-### 2. Start debugging the app
+### 2. Start tracing the app

-As the vry first experience, we will step through the code of the [Authentication chapter](https://redwoodjs.com/docs/tutorial/chapter4/authentication).
-This exercise will introduce the basic steps of a debugger:
+As the very first experience, we will step through the `auth.js` code defined [here](https://github.com/adriatic/RedwoodBlog/blob/main/api/src/functions/auth.js) and described in the [Authentication chapter](https://redwoodjs.com/docs/tutorial/chapter4/authentication) of Redwood Tutorial.
+This exercise will introduce several basic steps of a debugger in a context where we are not looking for a problem, but rather to view in a "step by step" fashion the application's behavior in the authentication process.

 - View the application's source code
 - Set and remove breakpoints